 Focus Area Project Actions/Activities Key Role Players and Other Stakeholders Estimated Budget Term Priority Market Development Market Research Strategy and Tactics Conduct a semi-annual perceptual tracking study (Brand Image Study).
-Conduct the Visitor Intercept Interview Program ULM ULM R0,3m Short- term Short- MEDIUM at sites throughout uMhlathuze on an annual basis. term Conduct annual inquiry conversion study.
+Conduct the Visitor Intercept Interview Program at sites throughout uMhlathuze on an annual basis.
+ULM R0,3m Short- term Short- term MEDIUM Conduct annual inquiry conversion study.
 This study will explore the effect of advertising in stimulating both inquiries and visitation in uMhlathuze.
 ULM Short- term Conduct semi-annual economic impact study.
 ULM Long- term Marketing Mechanisms The recreation of the tourist/visitor guide Distribute the tourist guide to the key visible areas of uMhlathuze such as the Petrol Stations, the Richards Bay Airport, Tourist Information Centres and Shopping Centres.
 ULM, UCTO R0,1m Short- term HIGH Distribute the guide at the trade and exhibitions (such as the Tourism Indaba).
 ULM, UCTO Short- term Ensure usage of guide during roadshows and familiarisation tours.
-ULM, UCTO Short- term Recreate the visitor information Guide and ensure that it comprehensively covers all the towns within the uMhlathuze region with specific emphasis on the attractions and the uniqueness of each destination UCTO Short- term The Mobile Tourism Application Develop a Mobile Tourism Application for uMhlathuze ULM R0,4m Short- term Provide updated information on existing routes ULM, UCTO Short- MEDIUM and tourism products or authentic experiences found in uMhlathuze.
+ULM, UCTO Short- term Recreate the visitor information Guide and ensure that it comprehensively covers all the towns within the uMhlathuze region with specific emphasis on the attractions and the uniqueness of each destination UCTO Short- term The Mobile Tourism Application Develop a Mobile Tourism Application for uMhlathuze ULM R0,4m Short- term

+Provide updated information on existing routes and tourism products or authentic experiences found in uMhlathuze.
 Create a monitoring and evaluation system of the application Ensure that the application software is constantly managed and updated.
 Create a link for the App to be accessible through all marketing channels such as (the uMhlathuze website, social media platforms, the visitor guide etc.) for easy application download.
-Create the application user guidelines ULM ULM ULM Short- term Short- term Short- term Create an awareness campaign in local shopping centres to promote the application in all identified destination marketing platforms.
-UCTO, ULM, KCDM Short- term The Online Strategy Website Design Redesign uMhlathuze's Tourism website to feature "interest channels" devoted to the arts, history, entertainment, events, family fun, rest and relaxation and outdoor recreation and a "What's On" section in the website to include events, specials and getaways and add an interactive map.
+Create the application user guidelines Create an awareness campaign in local shopping centres to promote the application in all identified destination marketing platforms.
+ULM, UCTO ULM ULM ULM ULM ULM UCTO, ULM, KCDM Short- term Short- term Short- term Short- term Short- term Short- MEDIUM The Online Strategy Website Design Redesign uMhlathuze's Tourism website to feature "interest channels" devoted to the arts, history, entertainment, events, family fun, rest and relaxation and outdoor recreation and a "What's On" section in the website to include events, specials and getaways and add an interactive map.
 UCTO R0,1m Short- term HIGH Social Media Campaign Request users on Twitter, Facebook, Instagram and WhatsApp to interact with social media posts.
 Invite users to ask questions, take polls, provide reviews, enter contests and join mailing lists.
-UCTO R0m Short- term HIGH
+UCTO ROm Short- term HIGH